What is Single Sided PCB

 1. Never skimp on quality materials

 Never ever ask your manufacturer to choose a cheaper substitute material.
 If you choose a cheaper one, what if it fails within weeks?
 You should be familiar with the basic building blocks of PCB.
 Always go for quality material.
-These are long-lasting components so it will save your time and money as well.
+These are long-lasting components so it will save you time and money as well.

 1. Always go with standard board shapes